25 March 2022

 Miro Wengner

 Miro is a member of the JCP program for very long time.
-He contributes actively to the OpenJDK, Java Mission Control/Flight Recorder project.
+He contributes to the OpenJDK, Mission Control project.
 His focus is on java performance and maintainability.
-Miro has also contributed/is contributing to various another open-source project such as OpenTracing, Pi4J and etc. He is also co-author of Robo4j project which has been awarded by DukeChoice Award 2017.
-Miro has been recognized as JavaChampion, RockStar speaker.
+Miro's involvement can be seen in various another open-source projects such as OpenTracing, Pi4J and etc. He is also co-author of Robo4j project which has been awarded by DukeChoice Award 2017.
+Miro has been recognized as JavaChampion, Oracle ACEPro, RockStar speaker.
 Aside of his daily duties as a Principal Engineer at OpenValue he shares his knowledge over conferences (JavaOne, CodeOne, Devoxx, GeeCON etc.) and blogging.
-Miro has been Elected to Java Community Process (JCP) - Executive Committee to help guide the evolution of Java technologies.